Debt Consolidation Done Right

 My answer to that question always comes with a preamble.
 Here it is.

-You MUST Do This Before Consolidating
+Before You Consolidate Debt, You MUST Do This

-As you just read, debt consolidation can help improve your financial position considerably.
+Debt consolidation can help improve your financial position considerably.

 It can lower your overall interest cost, which means more money in your pocket.